josephvalenti53/buzzline-6-valenti/README.md

 ---

-## Possible Explorations

-- JSON: Process messages in batches of 5 messages.
-- JSON:Limit the display to the top 3 authors.
-- Modify chart appearance.
-- Stream a different set of data and visualize the custom stream with an appropriate chart.
-- How do we find out what types of charts are available?
-- How do we find out what attributes and colors are available?

----

-## Later Work Sessions
-When resuming work on this project:
-1. Open the folder in VS Code.
-2. Start the Zookeeper service.
-3. Start the Kafka service.
-4. Activate your local project virtual environment (.env).

 ## Save Space
 To save disk space, you can delete the .venv folder when not actively working on this project.